-Usually the disease occurs after fifth decade of life.
+Usually, the disease occurs after the fifth decade of life.

 Almost all affected individuals have thoracic involvement.
 Lumbar vertebrae involvement is in 68-90% of these persons, and cervical vertebrae in 65-78% of affected individuals.

 The facet joint and sacroiliac joints are not involved in diffuse idiopathic skeletal hyperostosis.

 Apart from ligaments, tendon, and joint capsule (enthesial) insertions.

 Diffuse idiopathic skeletal hyperostosis is present in approximately 19% of men and 4% of women older than 50 years.
 Below that age, the condition is rare.

 Many represent a believe phenomenon rather than a disease.
 In fact, one study claimed diffuse idiopathic skeletal hyperostosis to be protective against back pain.

 Cause of Diffuse Idiopathic Skeletal Hyperostosis